Rochansai/90-days-challange/README.md

 Replace Elements with Greatest Element on Right Side , inputs in python , Longest Common Prefix,Length of Last Word

 DAY - 10
+Find the Index of the First Occurrence in a String, Find Customer Referee